dhelmr/bachelor-thesis/README.md

 As a first step, the datasets need to be downloaded and preprocessed.
 This includes, for each network packet, the association of the corresponding network flow and thereby its label (benign or attack).

+## CIC-IDS-2017

+[Download](http://205.174.165.80/CICDataset/CIC-IDS-2017/) the dataset and extract the file `GeneratedLabelledFlows.zip`.
+The default path that is assumed for the dataset is
+`data/cic-ids-2017`, but another path can be specified with the option `--src` (see below).

+## UNSW-NB-15

+The dataset decription can be found [here](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/).
+It can be downloaded
 [here](https://cloudstor.aarnet.edu.au/plus/index.php/s/2DhnLGDdEECo4ys?path=%2F).
 The pcap files and CSV files need to be downloaded.

+The pcap files must be extracted to directories named `01` (files from [22-1-2015](https://cloudstor.aarnet.edu.au/plus/s/2DhnLGDdEECo4ys)) and `02` (files from [17-2-2015](https://cloudstor.aarnet.edu.au/plus/s/2DhnLGDdEECo4ys)).
+Thus, the resulting directory structure must be like this:

 ```
+❯ ls -l ./data/unsw-nb15/
 insgesamt 2900
+drwxr-xr-x 2 daniel users 1036288 17.
+Okt 21:57  01/
+drwxr-xr-x 2 daniel users    4096  8.
+Okt 19:12  02/
+drwxr-xr-x 3 daniel users    4096 17.
+Okt 10:44 'UNSW-NB15 - CSV Files'/
 ```

 ## Preprocessing